UNEARTHING(S): Hannah Catherine Jones at Leeds Art Gallery

 Jones is a composer, multi-instrumentalist and installation artist whose work is built around decolonisation – disrupting the status quo, re-centring marginalised voices, making space for collective healing.
 Her ongoing project The Oweds treats sound as a form of repair, using voice, sample and ritual to reconnect with ancestry.
 She’s also the founder of the Peckham Chamber Orchestra and the Chiron Choir – the latter “open to diasporic women, femmes and non-binary musicians and non-musicians of all vocal abilities”.

-Central Court’s arched, glazed roof already gives the room something of a chapel about it, and UNEARTHING(S) leans into that, using sculpture, light and sound to push the space toward contemplation.
+Central Court’s arched, glazed roof already gives the room something of a chapel about it, and UNEARTHING(S) leans into that, using sculpture, light and sound to push the space toward deep contemplation.
 It opens alongside a new display of Jean Arp’s plaster sculptures and Garth Evans’s Anti-Virus works, both entering the gallery’s permanent collection this summer.
-Jones’s contribution won’t join them; its currency is its temporaneity, built specifically for this room and this run of dates, then gone.
+Jones’s contribution won’t join them; its currency is partly its temporaneity, built specifically for this room and this run of dates, then gone.

 What's on at Leeds Art Gallery